 Repeat the process for the other items you’d like to attach to the lid.
 For utensils, make a small loop of elastic by cutting about 2 inches and glueing the ends together.
 Then glue the loop to the lid in the same way you did for the glasses.

 Use thick upholstery thread to weave through the front of the basket and through the hole of your button.
-Make a few passes to ensure that the connection is strong, then double knot and snip the ends.
+Next, make a few passes with the needle to ensure that the connection is strong.
+Finally, double knot and snip the ends.

 Glue a loop of elastic to the underside of the lid of your basket, long enough to reach around the button and hold the lid taut.

-That’s all!
-Fill it with fun treats (champagne required) and get yourself on some picnics!
+And that’s all!
+Fill it with fun treats (champagne required) and get yourself on some picnics! xoxo